doctorfree/DoctorFreeScripts/README.md

 [**bashrc**](bashrc) - Bash startup, install in $HOME/.bashrc

+[**cap2any**](cap2any) - Uses ffmpeg to capture screen video and write to the specified audio/video format

+     This program works by either linking or copying cap2any to a file which specifies the desired output format by its name.
+     Alternately, the -o command line option can be used to specify the output file format.

+     For example, if you want to capture to MP4 then you could create a symbolic link from cap2any to cap2mp4 as follows: ln -s cap2any cap2mp4
+     Similarly, symbolic links (or copies or hard links) could be created to capture to any other audio/video format.
+Default output format is AVI.

 [**chkall**](chkall) - Invokes "chk" to check the Aperture, Movies, and Pictures rsync'd directories and sync them if specified and necessary

 [**chk**](chk) - Check the specified directories/libraries and see if they need to by sync'd with rsync to the USB flash drive backup